We are our own gathringe, bonded by our kinship, with a sense of creativity at its heart.

 Our clay community has created its own collective purpose, generated genuine friendships and has nurtured an environment that has empowered countless individuals.

 What Does 15 Days In Clay Mean to You?

 This question was the starting point to the enquiry, with re occurring themes emerging.

 Collective strength, unity, creativity, biscuits!

 Somehow we needed to visually convey this message.
-We are our own TRIBE.
+We are our own Gathering.

 The work needed to create a sense of presence, stature and an interaction.
 There needed to be uniformity with the overall form, but individuality in any artistic expression.
 The original question was just a guide.
 The component parts were to be given their own life.
 Each part was worked on separately.
 There was great trust given to the process and serendipity.